tarmiste/lfs8.3-live-kit/LFSLIVE.README.BUILDER.md

    files which will be needed during the LFS image build and cannot be easily found and downloaded.

+   Note that the /mnt/lfs83live_target is a simple directory and is not a disk partition.
+There is no need to create a partition for the lfs live image since it will be written to a CD, and not into a partition.

    Upon successful completion, move on to the next step.